kubewarden/kubewarden.io/content/blog/2024/04/kubewarden-1-12-release.md

 - `policy-server` binaries now have a new feature flag that allows them to continue even on policy intialization errors.
-This provides users with a UX where they don't need to check policy-server error logs and each of the policies if some is failing (with misconfigured policy settings for example).
+This provides users with a UX where they don't need to check policy-server error logs and each of the policies if some are failing (with misconfigured policy settings for example).
   This feature is currently alpha as it needs more polishing.
 Because of that, this is disabled by default.
 Users can set the env var `KUBEWARDEN_CONTINUE_ON_ERRORS` for policy-server if they wish to enable this feature flag.
 - The `kubewarden-controller` chart now exposes a value for configuring the controller log level.

-## Docs keep improving
+## Documentation improvements

-The docs keep improving ship-of-Theseus style.
-Lately it has been the turn of the architecture page, which now features reworded and extended explanations.
+The architecture page now has an improved explanation and a more accurate graphic.
 Have a look [here](https://docs.kubewarden.io/explanations/architecture).

 ## Stay tuned!